Blog > Category > Posted: 2020-May-28, Updated: 2023-Apr-20

 Ask your window consultant about the options available to block sound and increase its Sound Reduction Index (ISO) rating.
 If a window has been rated for sound reduction, the higher the ISO level the better.

 Choosing the right style of window is more than about how they look, they need to be functional, attractive, easy to use and look right, especially at the front of your home.
-Check out the pros and cons of various window types casement vs hung vs sliding vs awing windows.
+Check out the pros and cons of various window types casement vs hung vs sliding vs awning windows.

 There are many ways to finish the exterior of a window.
 Choosing the right finishing option could dramatically change the way your home looks.
 Check out our Window & door finishing options story.

 Adding colour to your windows may be a great way to update the look of your home.
-Many manufacturers offer a plethora standard and even colours, but not all window manufacturers use the same process, and there could be a trade-off - broad colour selection vs durability.
+Many manufacturers offer a plethora of standard and even colours, but not all window manufacturers use the same process, and there could be a trade-off - broad colour selection vs durability.
 Learn more about exterior window colour

 Grills will affect the look and character of your home from both the inside and outside.
 Be sure to ask your window consultant about current trends that won’t date your home.
 (See more grills above).